cmgoffena13/etl-watcher-sdk/docs/guides/executions.rst

 -----------------------

 You can log hierarchical executions by using the ``track_pipeline_execution`` decorator.
-You can provide child processes the parent execution id from the WatcherExecutionContext.
+You can provide child processes the parent execution id from the WatcherContext.

 .. code-block:: python

-    from watcher import Watcher, WatcherExecutionContext
+    from watcher import Watcher, WatcherContext

     watcher = Watcher("https://api.watcher.example.com")